krownlesskev/material-ui-portfolio/README.md

 # Kevin Sana's Portfolio

-This was coded using React and Material-UI
+This was developed using React and Material-UI

 ### Hosting on GH Pages